biocore-ntnu/epic/docs/output_files.rst

 The three first columns are the region, the fourth is the FDR score (same as in the --outfile), and the fifth contains the log2 fold change * 100 capped at 1000.
-The sixth contains the strand, which does not make sense for ChIP-Seq data.
+The sixth contains the strand, but ChIP-Seq data is not stranded.

 .. code-block:: text